 Check the ingredients

 A great candle, one that will give you the best throw (the term for a candle’s fragrance output) all the way through, needs work.
 And good raw materials.
 Here’s what you need to look out for:

-– The wax: Paraffin wax gives the best throw but it may release harmful chemicals (read this article for the controversies).
+– The wax: Paraffin wax gives the best throw but it may release harmful chemicals (read this post for the controversies).
 Soy wax is supposed to be the most non-toxic but has a weaker throw.
 Beeswax is also super-clean but has its own subtle aroma and doesn’t mix well with other scents.
 Coconut wax is the newest kid on the block and it’s both eco-friendly and has a great scent throw.
 But it’s expensive, so you are likely to find it in only high end candles.
 Rapeseed wax is also another great option as it is clean, sustainable and throws out scent really well.

 – Hand poured vs factory made: A hand poured candle will usually hold its fragrance better than a factory-made one.
 And it’s about science, not snob cred.
 When machines mix wax and scent in large batches, the fragrance may end up being poorly distributed and not bind well.

 Secondly, factory-made candles usually have two pours of wax to even out the tops (handmade candles have only one pour).
 Often, stronger scented wax is used for the top pour rather than all the way through, so you will find the candle starts losing fragrance near the halfway mark.
 This is called ‘front loading’, where the candle smells better in the store than when you work your way through it at home.